yaoyao-liu/minimal-light/index.md

 [[Resume]](https://jie-jw-wu.github.io/assets/ResumeJW.pdf)  [[Research Statement (2-page)]](https://jie-jw-wu.github.io/assets/research-statement-jw.pdf)
 ## News
-**Nov 2023:** I will attend [MAPS 2023](https://mapsworkshop.github.io/papers) on Dec 3, 2023 to present my work on the [communication skills of LLM](https://mapsworkshop.github.io/papers).
-Looking forward to the event.
+**⚡ Nov 2023:** I will attend [MAPS 2023](https://mapsworkshop.github.io/papers) on Dec 3, 2023 to present my work on the [communication skills of LLM](https://mapsworkshop.github.io/papers).
+Looking forward to the event!

-**Nov 2023:** I will be a Postdoctoral Research Fellow at [University of British Columbia, Canada](https://www.ubc.ca/), working with [Dr. Fard](https://cmps.ok.ubc.ca/about/contact/fatemeh-hendijani-fard/) at the intersection of Software Engineering and AI.
+**⚡ Nov 2023:** I will be a Postdoctoral Research Fellow at [University of British Columbia, Canada](https://www.ubc.ca/), working with [Dr. Fard](https://cmps.ok.ubc.ca/about/contact/fatemeh-hendijani-fard/) at the intersection of Software Engineering and AI!

 ## Research Interests